Series 7 Episode 4 A Fracture in Time Part Two Written by Ryder Smith and Peter Darwin

 She could have easily responded with something that deflected the hidden question in his tone and diverted the conversation in another direction, but she found that she couldn’t muster the energy.
 “Nope.”

 “Why?”
 He finally asked.

-Eric ponded on the question for a second.
+Eric pondered on the question for a second.
 “Three years this December.”

 A small proud smile tugged at the corners of her lips.
 “You remember.”

 “Of course I remember.
 Me and your dad, Zoe, we’ll never forget her.
 I loved Cal like she was my own sister.
-She made it easier when your aunt Emilia moved away to London to start her own family, and none of us ever thought that she’d die in that freak meteor shower the way she did.
+She made it easier when your aunt Emilia moved away to London to start her own family, and none of us ever thought that she’d die so suddenly.
+That freak meteor shower came out of nowhere.
 It was horrible, but just like you’ve started wearing that necklace a lot more to cope, we’ve found our own methods of coping.”

 Zoe’s hand clasped around the item around her neck, and she nodded.
 Of course she knew that, but she was prone to conflicted thoughts every now and again, and sometimes required the validation.
 Besides, it means she didn’t have to reveal the whole truth to her uncle, whom she loved dearly, but didn’t feel like burdening with her issues.
 “Yeah, you’re right.
 Sorry.
 It’s just that sometimes it’s like I’m taking one step forward and two steps back.”